A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 This bound is valid for {\em both bosons and fermions}, but $\text{max}\tilde f_i$ of course depends on the production mechanism.
 For the former it supersedes what we have above from the de Broglie waves, while for the latter it coincides with that from the Pauli principle if $\text{max}\tilde f_i$ reaches the critical value~\eqref{critical-Pauli}, but generally is somewhat more restrictive given $\text{max}\tilde f_i$ in the denominator.
 Applying this limit to the sterile neutrino nonresonantly produced in the early Universe with the corresponding spectrum (see Sec.~\ref{sec:5.thermalproduction}), one obtains:

-with all factors close to unit.
-Thus, literally using the estimates~\eqref{Q-estimates}, one concludes that the light sterile neutrino, $M_X\lesssim 6$\,keV {\em nonresonantly produced in the early Universe, is disfavored}~\cite{Gorbunov:2008ka} from analysis of the phase space density as the main component of galactic DM.
+with all factors of order one.
+Thus, literally using the estimates~\eqref{Q-estimates}, one concludes that the light sterile neutrino, $M_X\lesssim 6$\,keV {\em nonresonantly produced in the early Universe, is disfavored}~\cite{Gorbunov:2008ka,Horiuchi:2013noa} from analysis of the phase space density as the main component of galactic DM.
 The limit suffers from the systematic uncertainties in the parameter estimates~\eqref{Q-estimates}~\cite{Boyarsky:2008ju}, but is still much stronger as compared to that from the Pauli blocking.
 Similar limits exist for other fermion warm DM candidates, and are usually relevant for the non-thermal production mechanisms, see ref.~\cite{Gorbunov:2008ui} for example of light gravitino.